-With a VPN, a vendor can typically access everything.
-Even if you segment your networks with VLANs, access can still be too broad, or even too narrow, which requires additional troubleshooting and technician time.
+VPN servers and client software grant a vendor access to everything in your network unless least privileged access is implemented.
+Even if you segment your networks with VLANs (Virtual Local Area Networks), access can still be too broad, or even too narrow, which requires additional VPN troubleshooting and technician time.

 VPNs typically provide little or no granular audit records, so you can’t monitor and record the actions of every third-party vendor using the VPN.
 Usually, all that is logged in connection times and even then that data is in yet another log to monitor and watch.

-If your third-party vendors use a VPN to access your network, you may believe that your company data and network are safe; after all, the “P” in VPN does stand for “private”.
+If your third-party vendors and VPN users have access to your network, you may believe that your company data and network are safe; after all, the “P” in VPN does stand for “private”.

 Hackers often use VPNs to gain access to networks.
-If your business has many third-party vendors, and each vendor has full access to your network, a hacker now has multiple potential paths to break into and exploit your network.
+If your business has many third-party vendors, and each vendor has full access to your network, a hacker now has multiple potential routes to break into and exploit your network using VPN traffic.

-Given all of the above, do you really want to expose your company to these kinds of risks?
+Given all the above, do you really want to expose your company to these kinds of risks and common problems?
 Not just risks to your data, but to your company’s reputation, too, should a data breach occur?
-The answer is clearly no – especially since a better, smarter alternative exists: SecureLink.
+The answer is clearly no – especially since a better, smarter enterprise VPN alternative exists: SecureLink.

-With SecureLink, third-party vendor access is given not to your entire network, but only specific areas, based on the (much safer) principle of Least Privilege: vendors can access only the resources they require to get their job done.
+With SecureLink, third-party remote access is given not to your entire network, but only specific areas, based on the (much safer) principle of least privilege: vendors can access only the resources they require to get their job done.

-Thanks to SecureLink’s Vendor Privileged Access Management (VPAM) solution, you get the advantages of VPNs (allowing third-party access to your network) with none of the negatives.
+Thanks to SecureLink’s third-party remote access management solution, you get the advantages of VPNs (allowing third-party access to your network) with none of the negatives.
 And that’s a very good thing.
-To learn more about the SecureLink VPAM solution, check out our infographic to better understand how to easily identify, audit, and control vendor access.